andyeske/Flight-delays/README.md

 <p align="left">
 <img src="https://github.com/andyeske/Flight-delays/blob/main/Sample%20Plots/Route%20Example.jpg" width="500">

+**Figure:** _Route-specific flight delay statistics, corresponding to SFO - HNL_.
+</p>

-**Figure:** _Route-specific flight delay statistics, corresponding to SFO - HNL.
-The top most plot displays three bars, for the selected day of week, average weekday, and airport average expected arrival delays; the middle plot presents the arrival delays on the route, by operating airline; the bottom plots shows the aircraft-specific data for the route.
+Here, the top most plot displays three bars, for the selected day of week, average weekday, and airport average expected arrival delays; the middle plot presents the arrival delays on the route, by operating airline; the bottom plots shows the aircraft-specific data for the route.
 The left y-axis describes the expected arrival flight delay, while the right y-axis denotes the probability that the would be delayed.
-The results are specific to January 2019 data_.
+The results are specific to January 2019 data.
-</p>

 **User Action:** To obtain custom route-specific flight delay statistics, modify the following code (lines 294, 296 and 298) according to the user preferences: